CFG-Architect/cfg-architect.github.io/content/docs/articles/decoder.md

 The decoder is present where a signal or condition receives status, weight, and vector for a particular contour.

 Everything that does not involve status assignment is not a decoder.
 It may be a physical influence, reaction, chemical change, fixation, decision, or action.
-But the decoding function begins where a contour establishes what this is for it, how much it weighs, and where it must lead.
+But the decoding function begins where a contour establishes what this is for it, how much it weighs, and where it directs further passage.

 ### PAL and the Functional Decoder
 PAL is not a separate decoding mechanism beside life.
 PAL is the Primary Algorithm of Life, which sets the axis of living execution: preservation / continuation / scaling.